The conflict between self and “right”

 Fortunately the complete degeneration of values is very difficult, if not impossible.
 I say fortunately, because I believe that diversity, both individual and cultural, is a precious trait of humans and of their societies.
 A trait I would rather see preserved than replaced by a global homogenization of values and cultures.

-And as unrelated as it may initially seem, this preference of mine stems from (among other things) our ignorance of the truth and of any objective purpose, if such a purpose exists.
-If we knew where we were meant to go, then we could choose a particular human version or a particular cultural identity that would bring us closer to our objective purpose.
-But since we do not know, diversity offers more chances of eventually reaching it, if it exists at all.
-Just as, when faced with a black and uncharted map, one must advance in many directions in order to form a sense of the terrain.
-Some path may reveal the destination—but beforehand, we cannot know which one.
+As unrelated as it may initially seem, this preference of mine stems from our ignorance of the truth.
+If we knew where we are meant to go, then we could choose a particular human version or a particular cultural identity that would bring us closer to that goal.
+But since we don’t know, diversity offers more chances of eventually reaching it (that is, if it exists at all), through the variety of choices and their interactions.
+Just as when faced with a black and uncharted map, one must advance in many directions in order to unveil the surroundings.
+Some path may eventually reveal something important, but beforehand we can’t know which one.

-If there is no purpose, nothing can be evaluated objectively, which means that diversity itself becomes a matter of preference—that is, of values.
+On the other hand, if there is no purpose, nothing can be evaluated objectively which means that diversity itself becomes a matter of preference, that is, of values.
 Personally, it is something I desire, if only for aesthetic reasons.
 But if we do desire it, how much diversity is needed?
 I would answer: the greatest possible.
 Yet the smaller the entity, the harder it is for it to survive.
-What we seek then, is the smallest possible entity still large enough to endure—at least for the foreseeable future—whether that entity is a language, a musical genre, an architectural style, a philosophy, a local shop, a sports club or anything else.
+What we seek then, is the smallest possible entity still large enough to endure (at least for the foreseeable unblurred future) whether that entity is a language, a musical genre, an architectural style, a philosophical view, a local shop, a sports club or anything else.

 Ranking of values

 The size of the entity also raises another troubling issue: fighting a losing battle.
 How meaningful is it to resist the death of something when its end is inevitable?
 As with everything, the meaning arises from your values.
 One value is to fight until the end, regardless of the outcome; that fight is a value in itself.
 A conflicting value is the avoidance of futile effort.
-Thus, in choosing a stance on this matter, as on any other, you need a hierarchy of values.
-The ranking of values is fundamental for achieving eudaimonia and it should be among the very first aims one sets.
+Thus, in choosing a stance on this matter, as on any other, you need a hierarchy of values which is fundamental for achieving eudaimonia.

 Overcoming dead ends by changing frame